githubixx/ansible-role-wireguard/README.md

 ansible-role-wireguard
 ======================

-This Ansible role is used in my blog series [Kubernetes the not so hard way with Ansible](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-1/) but can be used standalone of course.
+This Ansible role is used in my blog series [Kubernetes the not so hard way with Ansible](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-wireguard/) but can be used standalone of course.
 I use WireGuard and this Ansible role to setup a fully meshed VPN between all nodes of my little Kubernetes cluster.
 This VPN also includes two clients so that I can communicate securly with the Kubernetes API server.
 Also my Postfix mailserver running as K8s DaemonSet forwards mails to my internal Postfix through WireGuard VPN.

 I used [PeerVPN](https://peervpn.net/) before but that wasn't updated for a while.
-As I moved my cloud hosts from Scaleway to Hetzner cloud it was a good time to switch the VPN solution ;-) In general PeerVPN still works perfectly fine esp. if you need a fully meshed network (where every node is able to talk to all other nodes and even if node `A` should be able to talk to Node `C` via node `B` ;-) ).
+As I moved my cloud hosts from Scaleway to Hetzner cloud it was a good time to switch the VPN solution ;-) In general PeerVPN still works perfectly fine esp. if you need a easy to setup fully meshed network (where every node is able to talk to all other nodes and even if node `A` should be able to talk to Node `C` via node `B` ;-) ).
 But PeerVPN needs also lot of CPU resources and throuhput could be better.
 That's solved with [WireGuard](https://www.wireguard.io/).

 In general WireGuard is a network tunnel (VPN) for IPv4 and IPv6 that uses UDP.
 If you need more information about [WireGuard](https://www.wireguard.io/) you can find a good introduction here: [Installing WireGuard, the Modern VPN](https://research.kudelskisecurity.com/2017/06/07/installing-wireguard-the-modern-vpn/).